|Eaton's Neck, NY|

 Description: Eaton’s Neck received its name from one Theophilus Eaton, who arrived in America from London in 1639 and seven years later purchased the land that now bears his name from the Matinecock tribe.
 A part-time surveyor named Joshua Hartt noted in 1795 that the area included “a great reef of rocks which run off into the sound more than a half a mile and are very dangerous to shipping,” and added, “Hereabouts, it is expected a lighthouse will be built for the advantage of seamen.”

-Hartt was correct, as the seventy-three-foot-tall Eatons Neck Lighthouse was completed in 1799 at a cost of $9,750.
+Hartt was correct, as the seventy-three-foot-tall Eaton’s Neck Lighthouse was completed in 1799 at a cost of $9,750.
 The contract stipulated a payment schedule of $5,000 when the contract was signed, $2,000 “when the first story beams are Laid,” $2,000 “when the Lanthorn is completed,” and the final $750 “when the described work is perfected.”
 On March 14, 1798, Congress appropriated $13,250 for the building the lighthouse and fitting it up with the necessary supplies, and John and Joanna Gardiner sold the necessary ten-acre site to the government for $500 on June 16 of that year.

-Just the second lighthouse ever built on Long Island Sound, Eaton’s Neck Lighthouse is a freestone tower described as standing “on an eminence, about 73 feet high; the building is 50 feet more, and the total height, above the sea, is 126 feet.”
+The second lighthouse built on Long Island Sound, Eaton’s Neck Lighthouse is a freestone tower described as standing “on an eminence, about 73 feet high; the building is 50 feet more, and the total height, above the sea, is 126 feet.”
 The tower stood 300 feet back from the high-water mark and was originally painted in black and white horizontal stripes.
 An 1854 Light List shows the tower was all white by that time.
 Built of hammer-dressed stone, the octagonal tower tapers from a diameter of eighteen feet at its base to ten feet at the lantern, while its walls shrink from a thickness of five feet, seven inches to twenty-one inches.
 Two windows adorn the western side of the lighthouse, three the tower’s eastern face, and a spiral wooden staircase originally provided access to the lantern room.
 A one-and-a-half-story keeper’s dwelling was linked to the southern side of the tower by a thirty-four-foot-long passageway.

-John Squire was appointed as the first keeper on December 6, 1798, but he immediately refused the position.
-A week later, Thomas Burgher of New York City accepted the post, and the station became operational shortly after.
+John Squire was appointed the first keeper on December 6, 1798, but he immediately refused the position.
+A week later, Thomas Burgher of New York City accepted the post, and the station became operational shortly thereafter.
 Another of the early keepers of the lighthouse was John Gardiner, who provided the land for the lighthouse, and when he passed away in 1812 his son, John H. Gardiner, was appointed in his stead.

 Rocks, extending northward and eastward from the point for three-quarters of a mile, have seen more shipwrecks than any other location on Long Island’s northern shore.
 During just one storm in December 1811, at least sixty ships and most of their crew were lost on the rocks.
 A particularly bad shipwreck motivated residents to petition Congress to raise the tower’s height to seventy-three feet.